 Most office coworkers are web developers or web programmers, while others are active in a wide range of creative and cultural industries.
 Most started their freelance career with a university degree.

-Workspace coworking in Montreal usually provides single seats and small rooms in a coworking center that can accommodate individuals and small teams.
+Coworking in Montreal usually provides single seats and small rooms in a coworking center that can accommodate individuals and small teams.
 A coworking space design that typically offers the latest in modern facility management and in coworking shared office trends.

 Then again, sometimes it's less about work and more about having fun and this is what coworking events are all about.
 Coworking events and parties that offer interesting opportunities to meet people, to network, to chat, to flirt and to relax.